 Presenting and Promotional Partners

-Program support for MEMF 2017 is provided by the UW-Madison Anonymous Fund, The Evjue Foundation, Inc., and Dane Arts with additional funds from the Endres Mfg.
-Company Foundation, The Evjue Foundation, Inc., the charitable arm of The Capital Times, the W. Jerome Frautschi Foundation and the Pleasant T. Rowland Foundation.
+Program support is provided by the UW–Madison Anonymous Fund; The Evjue Foundation, Inc.; Latin American, Caribbean and Iberian Studies (LACIS) Program and Cyril W. Nave Fund; University Lectures Committee; and Dane Arts with additional funds from the Endres Mfg.
+Company Foundation, The Evjue Foundation, Inc., charitable arm of The Capital Times, the W. Jerome Frautschi Foundation and the Pleasant T. Rowland Foundation.

-Additional support is provided by the William J. Wartmann Endowment for the Madison Early Music Festival, the Jane Graff Bequest for the Madison Early Music Festival and Friends of the Madison Early Music Festival.
+Additional support is provided by the William J. Wartmann Endowment for the Madison Early Music Festival, the Jane Graff Bequest for Madison Early Music Festival, and Friends of the Madison Early Music Festival.